High blood pressure dangers: Hypertension's effects on your body

 Hypertension gradually increases the pressure of blood flowing through your arteries.
-As a result, you might experience:
+As a result, you might have:

 - Damaged and narrowed arteries.
 High blood pressure can damage the cells of your arteries' inner lining.
 When fats from your diet enter your bloodstream, they can collect in the damaged arteries.
 Eventually, your artery walls become less elastic, limiting blood flow throughout your body.

 - Aneurysm.
 Over time, the constant pressure of blood moving through a weakened artery can cause a section of its wall to enlarge and form a bulge (aneurysm).
 An aneurysm can potentially rupture and cause life-threatening internal bleeding.
-Aneurysms can form in any artery throughout your body, but they're most common in your body's largest artery (aorta).
+Aneurysms can form in any artery, but they're most common in your body's largest artery (aorta).

 Damage to your heart

 - Enlarged left heart.
-High blood pressure forces your heart to work harder than necessary in order to pump blood to the rest of your body.
-This causes the left ventricle to thicken or stiffen (left ventricular hypertrophy).
-These changes limit the ventricle's ability to pump blood to your body.
-This condition increases your risk of heart attack, heart failure and sudden cardiac death.
+High blood pressure forces your heart to work harder to pump blood to the rest of your body.
+This causes part of your heart (left ventricle) to thicken.
+A thickened left ventricle increases your risk of heart attack, heart failure and sudden cardiac death.

 - Heart failure.
-Over time, the strain on your heart caused by high blood pressure can cause your heart muscle to weaken and work less efficiently.
-Eventually, your overwhelmed heart simply begins to wear out and fail.
+Over time, the strain on your heart caused by high blood pressure can cause the heart muscle to weaken and work less efficiently.
+Eventually, your overwhelmed heart begins to fail.
 Damage from heart attacks adds to this problem.

 Damage to your brain

-Just like your heart, your brain depends on a nourishing blood supply to work properly and survive.
+Your brain depends on a nourishing blood supply to work properly.
 But high blood pressure can cause several problems, including:

 - Transient ischemic attack (TIA).
-Sometimes called a ministroke, a transient ischemic (is-KEE-mik) attack is a brief, temporary disruption of blood supply to your brain.
-It's often caused by atherosclerosis or a blood clot — both of which can arise from high blood pressure.
-A transient ischemic attack is often a warning that you're at risk of a full-blown stroke.
+Sometimes called a ministroke, a TIA is a brief, temporary disruption of blood supply to your brain.
+Hardened arteries or blood clots caused by high blood pressure can cause TIA.
+TIA is often a warning that you're at risk of a full-blown stroke.

 - Stroke.
 A stroke occurs when part of your brain is deprived of oxygen and nutrients, causing brain cells to die.
-Uncontrolled high blood pressure can lead to stroke by damaging and weakening your brain's blood vessels, causing them to narrow, rupture or leak.
+Blood vessels damaged by high blood pressure can narrow, rupture or leak.
 High blood pressure can also cause blood clots to form in the arteries leading to your brain, blocking blood flow and potentially causing a stroke.

 - Mild cognitive impairment.
-Mild cognitive impairment is a transition stage between the changes in understanding and memory that come with aging and the more-serious problems caused by Alzheimer's disease.
-Like dementia, it can result from blocked blood flow to the brain when high blood pressure damages arteries.
+This condition is a transition stage between the changes in understanding and memory that generally come with aging and the more-serious problems caused by dementia.
+Studies suggest that high blood pressure can lead to mild cognitive impairment.

 Damage to your kidneys

-Your kidneys filter excess fluid and waste from your blood — a process that depends on healthy blood vessels.
-High blood pressure can injure both the blood vessels in and leading to your kidneys, causing several types of kidney disease (nephropathy).
+Kidneys filter excess fluid and waste from your blood — a process that requires healthy blood vessels.
+High blood pressure can damage the blood vessels in and leading to your kidneys.
 Having diabetes in addition to high blood pressure can worsen the damage.

 - Kidney failure.
 High blood pressure is one of the most common causes of kidney failure.
-That's because it can damage both the large arteries leading to your kidneys and the tiny blood vessels (glomeruli) within the kidneys.
-Damage to either makes it so your kidneys can't effectively filter waste from your blood.
-As a result, dangerous levels of fluid and waste can accumulate.
+Damaged blood vessels prevent kidneys from effectively filtering waste from your blood, allowing dangerous levels of fluid and waste to accumulate.
 You might ultimately require dialysis or kidney transplantation.

 Damage to your eyes

 - Fluid buildup under the retina (choroidopathy).
-In this condition, fluid builds up under your retina because of a leaky blood vessel in a layer of blood vessels located under the retina.
-Choroidopathy (kor-oid-OP-uh-thee) can result in distorted vision or in some cases scarring that impairs vision.
+Choroidopathy can result in distorted vision or sometimes scarring that impairs vision.

 - Nerve damage (optic neuropathy).
-This is a condition in which blocked blood flow damages the optic nerve.
-It can kill nerve cells in your eyes, which may cause bleeding within your eye or vision loss.
+Blocked blood flow can damage the optic nerve, leading to bleeding within your eye or vision loss.

-Women may have sexual dysfunction as a side effect of high blood pressure, as well.
-High blood pressure can reduce blood flow to your vagina.
-For some women, this leads to a decrease in sexual desire or arousal, vaginal dryness, or difficulty achieving orgasm.
-Improving arousal and lubrication can help.
-Like men, women can experience anxiety and relationship issues due to sexual dysfunction.
+Women can also experience sexual dysfunction as a result of high blood pressure.
+Reduced blood flow to the vagina can lead to a decrease in sexual desire or arousal, vaginal dryness, or difficulty achieving orgasm.

 High blood pressure emergencies